Jon-Bovi/data-structures/README.md

     - peekleft(): return value of first item in deque

     - len(deque) / deque.size(): return size of deque

+## Binary Heap

+- Optional arguments:

+    - an iterable

+    - minheap or maxheap ('min' or 'max') defaulted to 'min'

+- Methods:

+    - push(value): add value to bottom of heap and sort as needed

+    - pop(value): remove first/root node and return its value, move last node to root, sort as needed

 ### Authors:
 - Ford Fowler
 - Sera Smith